 If a neighbour has regular bonfires and you think they could qualify as a statutory nuisance, you should contact us and tell us about them.

 There are no laws banning people from having bonfires on their own land at any time.
-The Environment Agency has produced a bonfire factsheet to give you advice on how and when to have a bonfire.
+The Environment Agency has advice on bonfires and when they may constitute a statutory nuisance.

 You can find the laws on buying and using fireworks on gov.uk and useful information is available in Celebrating Bonfire Night: a community guide to organising bonfires and fireworks.